The best San Jose hikes to see mountains, forests, and lakes in the beautiful South Bay.

 Calero Creek Trail is a partially paved, moderate loop through Santa Teresa County Park in New Almaden.
-Dogs on leashes are allowed on these hiking trails, so this is a great place to take your pooch.
+Dogs on leashes (and dog carriers) are allowed on these hiking trails, so this is a great place to take your pooch.

 Santa Teresa County Park offers spectacular views over the Almaden and Santa Clara valleys.

 Many of the hiking trails are flat, but there are some steep sections around Coyote Peak.
 And in spring, this is a great spot for wildflowers.